Hiking to the Summit

 Hiking is at your own risk!
 Register at the VIS

-- The average round-trip hiking time for experienced hikers is at least 10 hours.
-Plan to be back at the VIS by 6:00 p.m. or you may be stranded on the trail in the dark.
+- The average round-trip hiking time for experienced hikers is approximately eight (8) hours.
+Please know that your trip may take longer!!!
+Plan to be back at the VIS by sunset or you may be stranded on the trail in the dark.
 Be aware that the sun sets earlier in the winter.
-Weather can change without warning, including the onset of fog.
-Summit daytime temperatures average between freezing and 40 degrees F (4.5 C).

-- There is no public transportation on the Mountain.
-You should not assume you can get a ride down if you become tired or lost.
+- There is no public transportation on the mountain.
+You should NOT assume you can get a ride down to the Visitor Station if you become tired or lost.
+Don't become stuck or stranded on the mountain.
+Be prepared.

-- Allow one-half quart of water for each hour on the trail (average 8 hours) -- be sure to keep well hydrated.
-Wear broad-brimmed hat, sunglasses, sunscreen, lip protection, long sleeve shirt and long pants, and sturdy but comfortable hiking boots.
-Carry a compass to find the road (east) in the event of severe weather.
+- Additional thoughts...Have a backpack with extra gear, including flashlight, phone, rain gear, etc. Carry a compass to find the road (east) in the event of severe weather.
 Carry aspirin (only) for headache.
-A dust mask is helpful in the early morning hours to pre-warm and pre-heat the air you're breathing, thus cutting down on the "lung burn" from exertion in the cold, dry air.
+Sometimes a dust mask is helpful in the early morning hours to pre-warm and pre-heat the air you're breathing, thus cutting down on the "lung burn" from exertion in the cold, dry air.

-- Children under 16 years of age, pregnant women, and individuals with severe health problems including pulmonary and cardiac problems, high blood pressure, or a severe overweight condition SHOULD NOT HIKE on Mauna Kea without first consulting with their own personal physician.
+- Due to the high altitude and hypoxic environment children under 16 years of age, pregnant women, and individuals with severe health problems including pulmonary and cardiac problems, high blood pressure, or a severe overweight condition SHOULD NOT HIKE on Maunakea.
+If you are part of this group you should first consult with your personal physician before hiking the mountain.

 - SCUBA divers MUST wait at least 24 hours before ascending Mauna Kea to avoid getting the “bends”.
 This means that if you were diving less than 24 hours ago, you should not be reading this on Mauna Kea.

-- Please register at the VIS via the form in the box next to the VIS doorway.
-Include all information requested, for your own safety.
+- Before you hike please register at the VIS via the form in the box next to the VIS doorway.
+Fill out the form completely and include all information requested, for your own safety.
+Just as important is checking-in with VIS staff upon your return.

 While on the trail…..